gatsbyjs/homepage-starters/plugins/sanity-plugin/TS-README.md

 ### Create custom section components

-To create a new type of section in your homepage, you'll want to create a new section component.
-Using the existing components as an example.
+To create a new type of section in your homepage, you'll want to create a new section component, using the existing components as an example.
 For this example, we'll create a new "Banner" component.

 1. First, update your schema in the Sanity Studio.